Azure/app-service-linux-docs/HowTo/gRPC/.NET/.NET 7/README.md

 Now that your web app is created, you'll need to do the following before deploying your application:

->NOTE: If you are deploying to App Service with Visual Studio, skip the first two steps.
+>NOTE: If you are deploying to App Service with Visual Studio, you can skip the first two steps.
 Visual Studio will set those for you.

 #### 1. Enable HTTP version
 The first setting you'll need to configure is the HTTP version